openkfw/smartenergy.goecharger/docs/dev.md

 1. Open the <http://127.0.0.1:8123> in a browser.
 2. Create an account.
 3. You should see bunch of auto-created cards on the dashboard.
+4. Continue with the chapter [Working with virtual env](#working-with-virtual-env) and below to test all the dev capabilities.

 ## Option 3: Running the Home Assistant with HACS